dvarrazzo/replisome/README.rst

     - ``schemas``: match all the tables in all the schemas whose name matches a regular expression

-    These keys will establish if a table matches or not the configuration object.
-At least a schema or a table must be specified.
-The following options can be specified too, and they will affect any table whose inclusion is decided by the object:
+    These keys will establish if a table matches the configuration object.
+At least one schema or a table must be specified.
+The following options can be specified too, and they will affect any table included:

     - ``columns``: only emit the columns specified (as a JSON array)
-    - ``skip_columns``: don't emit the columns specified
+    - ``skip_columns``: don't emit the columns specified (as a JSON array)
-    - ``where``: only emit the row matching the condition specified as a SQL expression matching the table columns, like in a ``CHECK`` clause.
+    - ``where``: only emit the row matching the condition specified as an SQL expression matching the table columns, like in a ``CHECK`` clause.

     Example (as ``pg_recvlogical`` option)::

         -o '{"tables": "^test.*", "skip_columns": ["ts", "wat"], "where": "id % 2 = 0"}'

-``exlcude`` [``json``]
+``exclude`` [``json``]
-    Choose what table to exclude.
-The format is the same of ``include`` but only the tables/schems can be specified, no rows or columns.
+    Choose which tables to exclude.
+The format is the same as ``include`` but only the tables/schemas can be specified, no rows or columns.

 ``include-xids`` [``bool``] (default: ``false``)
     If ``true``, include the id of each transaction::